Group One Betting Guide

 The Golden Slipper is the premier horse race for two-year-olds in the world, and arguably New South Wales’ most recognisable feature.

-Held in Sydney at the picturesque Rosehill Gardens, the most lucrative two-year-old race on the planet, is the crown jewel in the Golden Slipper Carnival.
+Held in Sydney at the picturesque Rosehill Gardens, the 1200m dash at set weights is the crown jewel in the Golden Slipper Carnival held every autumn.

-The race was first run and won in 1957 by Todman, who was out of Star Kingdom.
-The Star Kingdom bloodline was a magnificent formula for success in the race with the next four Golden Slipper winners coming via the sire.
+The race was first run in 1957 and won by Todman, who was out of Star Kingdom.
+That bloodline was a magnificent formula for success in the race, with the next four Golden Slipper winners coming via the same sire.

 “My reply was: ‘Have you got a crystal ball?’
-To me, this is what makes the race so great because there is so much mystery about it.
+To me, this is what makes the race so great because there is so much mystery about it,” he said.

 “The two-year-olds come and go, they are here today and gone tomorrow, and it is tough just to qualify for a start.
 It is a race that keeps you on your toes, keeps you guessing all season.”

 The prize money is enormous, now sitting at $5 million, but it is the mystique and the allure of racing immortality that will keep the best in the world coming back year after year to compete for the Golden Slipper.

 In recent times most winners of the Golden Slipper are usually retired in their three-year-old campaign, as most of their worth will be made off the track and in the breeding barn.